Menu

 }

-The function labels each document’s content with its filename, then passes everything to the LLM.
-We parse the response as JSON.
-If the model returns malformed JSON (it happens more than you’d expect), we fall back to storing the raw text.
+The function tags each file’s text with its filename, then passes the whole batch to the LLM in one shot.
+We try to parse the reply as JSON.
+If the model sends back broken JSON (and it does this more than you would expect), we save the raw text as a fallback.

-The report generator takes cross-referenced data and produces the final output.
-We give the LLM a strict JSON schema to follow.
+The report builder takes cross-checked data and shapes it into the final output.
+We hand the LLM a strict JSON schema to follow.

 python